 For patients with cancer in the left breast, we can minimize the radiation to the heart by incorporating the Active Breathing Coordinator, or ABC, with external beam radiation.

 Each treatment session usually is about 30 minutes.
-Most patients will undergo treatment five days a week for six to eight weeks.
+Most patients will undergo treatment five days a week for about four weeks.
 Common side effects include fatigue and skin tenderness.

 Accelerated partial breast irradiation therapy using external beam techniques also may be suitable for some patients.